vzaccaria/diy/description.md

     ...
 ```

-This is like saying: "Look, when I say `make all`, I really want to build the file "\_site/client.js".
+Here, we are specifying that the `all` target corresponds to the construction of the file `_site/client.js`.
+In this case,
-`_.toFile` instructs make to create a named file whose contents are generated in the nested closure:
+`_.toFile` receives a closure that constructs the minified concatenation of all `src/*.js`:

 ```js
 _.toFile( "_site/client.js", _ => {